Are Square Business Cards A Good Idea? Going Counterculture

 People simply overlook or forget those items that they’re used to.

 Square business cards, nevertheless, catch the eye and provide enhanced stimulation for the creative part of the brain.

-Consciously or subconsciously, but the card’s receiver preserves the information and associates the company with innovation, opportunities, and creativity.
+Consciously or subconsciously, the card’s receiver preserves the information and associates the company with innovation, opportunities, and creativity.

 Although some argue that the best survival strategy is to go with the crowd and avoid standing out, regarding businesses, quite the opposite is exact.

-Enterprises need to fight their competition using brand new ideas, step ahead, and take risks.
+Enterprises need to fight their competition using brand-new ideas, step ahead, and take risks.

 Square business cards can support this process.